ComposableFi/KTFPs/Proposals/Loan_Incentive_Proposal.md

 The duration of the program is 3 months.
 The program could be renewed at expiration in case one or more success metrics have not reached their targets.

+**Risks**

+The main risks involved are related to protocol risk, oracle risk code failures that could put customers' fund in danger.

 **Contact Info**

 0xbrainjar: 0xbrainjar@composable.finance